10 Ways To Monetize Your Online Content

 As with affiliate marketing, avoid damaging the trust of your audience by posting unsightly, irrelevant or spammy ads.
 Many brands decide to dip their toe into the water with PPC ads on Google AdSense.
 After setting up your account, you just add the provided code to your website.
 The service will select relevant ads and even put them in the ideal spots on your site for user engagement.

 While banner ads sometimes get a bad rap, the Kinsta blog notes that they often provide the fastest route to a profitable blog, largely because of the hands-off approach.
-In fact, some marketing content writers start with Google AdSense to create a passive income stream while they work on additional monetization strategies.
+In fact, some marketing content writers start with Google AdSense to create a passive income stream while they work on additional online monetization strategies.

 6. Syndicate Your Content

-Once you build a significant blog following, you can sell your content to other industry sites within your wheelhouse.
+Once you build a significant blog following, you can monetize your content by selling to other industry sites within your wheelhouse.
 With this monetization model, you license content assets to these publications in exchange for an agreed-upon payment.
 In addition to the financial benefit of syndication, you also get the chance to reach a wider audience (and further improve your bottom line).
 Check out Neil Patel’s guide to syndicating your blog content without causing your own site to drop in the search rankings.

 7. Request Donations